philthephatman/awesome-hacking-lists/hackwith.md

 - [DBC2](https://github.com/Arno0x/DBC2) - DBC2 (DropboxC2) is a modular post-exploitation tool, composed of an agent running on the victim's machine, a controler, running on any machine, powershell modules, and Dropbox servers as a means of communication.
 - [ACLight](https://github.com/cyberark/ACLight) - A script for advanced discovery of Privileged Accounts - includes Shadow Admins
 - [Exploits](https://github.com/WindowsExploits/Exploits) - Windows Exploits
-- [SessionGopher](https://github.com/fireeye/SessionGopher) - SessionGopher is a PowerShell tool that uses WMI to extract saved session information for remote access tools such as WinSCP, PuTTY, SuperPuTTY, FileZilla, and Microsoft Remote Desktop.
+- [SessionGopher](https://github.com/Arvanaghi/SessionGopher) - SessionGopher is a PowerShell tool that uses WMI to extract saved session information for remote access tools such as WinSCP, PuTTY, SuperPuTTY, FileZilla, and Microsoft Remote Desktop.
 It can be run remotely or locally.
 - [GoFetch](https://github.com/GoFetchAD/GoFetch) - GoFetch is a tool to automatically exercise an attack plan generated by the BloodHound application.
 - [portia](https://github.com/milo2012/portia) - Portia aims to automate a number of techniques commonly performed on internal network penetration tests after a low privileged account has been compromised.
 Portia performs privilege escalation as well as lateral movement automatically in the network
-- [RedTeamPowershellScripts](https://github.com/Mr-Un1k0d3r/RedTeamPowershellScripts) - Powershell script that search through the Windows event logs for specific user
+- [RedTeamPowershellScripts](https://github.com/Mr-Un1k0d3r/RedTeamPowershellScripts) - Various PowerShell scripts that may be useful during red team exercise
 - [Invoke-Phant0m](https://github.com/hlldz/Invoke-Phant0m) - Windows Event Log Killer
 - [PowerMeta](https://github.com/dafthack/PowerMeta) - PowerMeta searches for publicly available files hosted on various websites for a particular domain by using specially crafted Google, and Bing searches.
 It then allows for the download of those files from the target domain.
 After retrieving the files, the metadata associated with them can be analyzed by PowerMeta.
 Some interesting things commonly found in metadata are usernames, domains, software titles, and computer names.
 - [BrowserGather](https://github.com/sekirkity/BrowserGather) - Fileless web browser information extraction